M66B/FairEmail/FAQ.md

 ```

 You can use multiple rules, possibly with a *stop processing*, for an *or* or a *not* condition.
+Since version 1.2173 there is a *NOT* option for conditions that accept a regex.

 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.